jg23497/fotura/docs/postprocessors/google_photos_upload_postprocessor/google_photos_upload_postprocessor.md

 # Google Photos Upload Postprocessor

-This post-processor automates the process of uploading images to a user's Google Photos library after they have been processed by PhotoTidy.
+This post-processor automates the uploading of images to a user's Google Photos library.

 ## Features
 * Automated Upload: Automatically uploads supported image files to your Google Photos account.
 * OAuth 2.0 Integration: Securely authenticates with the Google Photos Library API using the OAuth 2.0 protocol for desktop applications.
-* Token Management: Manages the entire OAuth lifecycle, including obtaining, caching, and refreshing access tokens.
+* Token Management: Manages the OAuth lifecycle, including obtaining, caching, and refreshing access tokens.
 * Dry-Run Mode: Supports a dry-run feature to simulate the upload process without actually sending any data.

 ## Usage